dualboot-partners/latam-git-part3-learn-challenge/README.md

 In this lesson we have seen what Cherry Picking is and when to use it.
 Now we will do some exercises to test how this function works in a real repository.

-**Please answer all the questions in the `README.md` of your project below each of them.**

-1. Clone this repository on your local machine and push it to a new repository on your github account.
-Once you are done, copy your repository URL into the box provided on the learning platform.
+Start by cloning this repository on your local machine and pushing it to a new repository on your github account.

+Then follow the instructions given below and once you are done, copy your repository URL into the box provided on the learning platform.

+**Please answer all the questions in your project's `README.md` below each one.**

+**All code changes must be made to the `index.html` file.**

+### Instructions

-2. Create a new branch `feature-a`
+1. Create a new branch `feature-a`

     a.
 Change anything and commit. `(commit 1)`